Graduate Students

 Marissa Donahue

-Marissa Donahue is a third-year doctoral student in the Combined Clinical/Counseling Program at Utah State University.
+Marissa Donahue is a fifth-year doctoral student in the Combined Clinical/Counseling Program at Utah State University.
 She received her M.A. in Forensic Psychology from Roger Williams University in 2017.
-Her research interests include the examination of acceptance-based interventions on the promotion of coping, wellbeing and adherence among those living with chronic illnesses.
-She is currently providing clinical services at the USU Behavioral Health Clinic specializing in anxiety-related disorders.
+Her primary research interests include the examination of web-based acceptance and commitment therapy programs as a transdiagnostic approach in the promotion of wellbeing and adherence among adults living with chronic health conditions.
+She currently provides clinical services at USU Student Health and psychoeducational evaluation services at USU Counseling and Psychological Services.
+She will be applying for her APPIC clinical internship in Fall 2024.

 |